Skip to content

 More than 706 avifaunal species also exist in the various habitats in Virunga National Park.
 These include abundant Congolese and Albertine rift endemic species which makes this park a special place to begin your birding excursion in the D.R.
 Congo.
 T

-he avifaunal check list in Virunga National Park include the Mourning collared dove, red-necked spurfowl, red billed teal, Northern pintail, barred long-tailed cuckoos, Alpine swift, Mozambique Nightjars, black billed turacos, red knobbed coot, common redshanks, black bellied bustards, temminck’s courser, black winged stilt, green wood hoopoe, blue cheeked bee-eaters, white fronted plovers, black tailed Godwit, and brown throated wattle eye.
+The avifaunal checklist in Virunga National Park includes the Mourning collared dove, red-necked spurfowl, red-billed teal, Northern pintail, barred long-tailed cuckoos, Alpine swift, Mozambique Nightjars, black-billed turacos, red knobbed coot, common redshanks, black-bellied bustards, temminck’s course, black-winged stilt, green wood hoopoe, blue cheeked bee-eaters, white-fronted plovers, black-tailed Godwit, and brown-throated wattle eye.

-Other birds include white thighed hornbills, Montagu’s harrier, striped kingfishers, Wahlberg’s honey bird, lanner falcon, fawn-breasted shrike, spot flanked barbet, moustached grass warbler, yellow crested helmet shrike, petit’s cuckoo shrikes, cardinal woodpeckers, eastern mountain greenbul, African paradise flycatchers, spectacled weaver, Northern grey headed sparrow, brown crowned tchagra, cinnamon breasted bunting, mountain wagtail, snowy-crowned robin chat, bracken warbler, purple indigo bird, narrow tailed starling, and many others.
+Other birds include white-thighed hornbills, Montagu’s harrier, striped kingfishers, Wahlberg’s honey bird, lanner falcon, fawn-breasted shrike, spot-flanked barbet, mustached grass warbler, yellow-crested helmet shrike, petit’s cuckoo shrikes, cardinal woodpeckers, eastern mountain greenbul, African paradise flycatchers, spectacled weaver, Northern grey-headed sparrow, brown crowned tchagra, cinnamon breasted bunting, mountain wagtail, snowy-crowned robin chat, bracken warbler, purple indigo bird, narrow tailed starling, and many others.

 Flora in Virunga

 Over 2077 species of plants are found in the Virunga National Park alone.
-These include over 264 species of trees, 230 plants which are Albertine rift endemic species.
-Majority of the park’s plant life dominate the wetlands and grasslands consisting of papyrus sedge, sacaton grasses, jointed grasses, common reed, conkerberry, and paper bark thorn, etc.
+These include over 264 species of trees and 230 plants which are Albertine rift endemic species.
+The majority of the park’s plant life dominates the wetlands and grasslands consisting of papyrus sedge, sacaton grasses, jointed grasses, common reed, conkerberry, paper bark thorn, etc.

 The people/Ethnic groups